School Race Programs

 Racers may ski/board from 1:00pm-10:00pm on race days.
 All Racers are encouraged to warm up before the race.

-Rentals will be available at the group rate price of $9.00 for skis and $25.00 for snowboards.
+Rentals will be available at a discounted rate of $12.00 for ski or snowboard rental.

 Middle School Race Program Results